 - Hot mix asphalt is the best way to repair potholes, as it is a more permanent method.

-- Hot mix asphalt is the classic asphalt paving you’re familiar with that involves a hot mixture and compaction machinery.
+- It is the classic asphalt paving you’re familiar with that involves a hot mixture and compaction machinery.

 - There are a couple different paving methods used –

-- Milling – This is a method of resurface paving using a milling machine to grind down the top layer of the existing asphalt (typically 1.5” depth).
-These millings are then loaded into a dump truck to be sent for recycling.
-A new layer of asphalt can then be paved on top to the thickness that was removed.
+- Milling – This is a method of resurface paving.
+Using a milling machine to grind down the top layer of the existing asphalt (typically 1.5” depth).
+A recycling center takes these millings for recycling.
+A new layer of paving is put on top to match the prior thickness.

 - Pulverization/Full Depth Reclamation – Asphalt reclamation is a very “green” method of paving.
-In this process, the full depth of the asphalt and a predetermined portion of the underlying materials are pulverized and blended together to produce a stabilized base course to pave on.
-By reconstructing the existing asphalt, and transforming it into processed stone in-place, this process eliminates costly truck moves and hauling expenses.
+In this process, the full depth of the asphalt and pulverizing the remaining portion of the underlying materials takes place.
+Then blended together to produce a stabilized base course to pave on.
+Reconstructing the existing asphalt and transforming it into processed stone in-place takes place.
+This process eliminates costly truck moves and hauling expenses.

 - There are several different types of hot mix asphalt patching used for repair –

 - Saw Cut & Patch – This method involves the cutting and removing of sections of pavement that have deteriorated.
-After removal, these sections are filled with hot mix asphalt (according to the appropriate depth and grade).
+After removal, filling these sections with hot mix asphalt takes place (according to the appropriate depth and grade).

 - Milling & Patching – As described above, the milling process involves a pavement’s surface being ground to a desired depth so that a new layer of hot asphalt mix can be put on top.
 This process is actually very economical because you can choose the depth of your repair.

-- Infra-Red Patching – Innovative machinery is used to heat and soften the asphalt surface allowing it to be workable in any weather (above 0 degrees).
-Because of this, this method can be performed year-round, and eliminates the seam created by other patching methods.
+- Infra-Red Patching – Innovative machinery heats and softens the asphalt surface.
+Therefore, allowing it to be workable in any weather (above 0 degrees).

-Prior to winter, you will want to make sure that your asphalt is prepped and ready to take on the cold, harsh, and wet months ahead.
-Some parking lot winter preparation items include; inspection, cleaning up your lot, drainage check and repairs, crack filling, pothole patching, sealcoating, and re-striping your parking lot lines.
+Prior to winter, you will want to prepare your asphalt.
+That it is ready to take on the cold, harsh, and wet months ahead.
+Some parking lot winter preparation items include; inspection, cleaning up your lot, drainage check , crack filling, pothole patching, sealcoating, and re-striping your parking lot lines.

-Hot mix asphalt patching should be completed prior to winter, but if winter brings on major parking lot deficits, applying a cold asphalt patch is beneficial in temporarily slowing down deterioration, until you can apply hot mix asphalt next season.
-It is important to understand that cold patch asphalt is only a temporary fix, and should not be expected to permanently fix your asphalt.
+Completing hot mix asphalt patching prior to winter is important.
+But if winter brings on major parking lot deficits, applying a cold asphalt patch is beneficial.
+As this temporarily slows down deterioration.
+As this will help until you can apply hot mix asphalt next season.
+It is important to understand that cold patch asphalt is only a temporary fix.
+Expecting it to permanently fix your asphalt is unrealistic.